The disputed island had been patrolled by United Nations peacekeepers since violence had broken out between Greeks and Turks on the island in 1964.

 The invasion was followed by terrorism, atrocities and the displacement of many thousands of refugees.
 As of 2014, Cyprus is still divided into Greek and Turkish areas, separated by a "Green Line" supervised by United Nations peacekeepers.
 (See UN Forces in Cyprus on CJ3B.info.)

 Significant international condemnation of the invasion included the suspension of U.S. military aid to Turkey for several years.
 Without Jeep kits and parts from Toledo, the Tuzla plant was forced to shift its focus from the assembly of new Jeeps to the refurbishment of the Army's existing vehicles.
 In the long run this meant that many of the CJ-3Bs were kept in service beyond the year 2000.

 The photos seen on this page were released on the 40th anniversary of the invasion, by the Turkish General Staff.
-Thanks to Serhat Güvenç for letting us know about them.
-Thanks to greenacre8 on Flickr for the Five-Mile Beach photo, used under CC license. -- Derek Redmond
+Thanks to Serhat Güvenç for letting us know about them, and Leif Hellström for finding photos in the Swedish Military Archives.
+Also greenacre8 on Flickr for the Five-Mile Beach photo, used under CC license. -- Derek Redmond

 See the full story of Turkish Jeeps in Army Service on CJ3B.info.

 See more Jeeps Around the World on CJ3B.info.